Uberspace/lab/source/guide_znc.rst

  [ ?? ] Launch ZNC now? (yes/no) [no]:
  [isabell@stardust ~]$

-Use your own certifikate
+Use your own certificate
 ------------------------
-ZNC ships with a self generated certifikate which will cause a warning in all modern browsers.
+ZNC ships with a self generated certificate which will cause a warning in all modern browsers.
 To prevent this, we have to use our own certificate.
 Enter the ``~/.znc/configs`` directory and generate a ``dhparam.pem`` file:

 ::